 to acquire a true client experience.
 Here, we will compare Betterment vs Personal Capital to see which robo-advisor is best.

 To start our comparison, we will take a look at the annual fees for both services.
 Cost is broken down into two separate buckets: the annual management fee charged for having an account and the annual fee charged for holding each ETF in the portfolio.
 Betterment received a rating of 4.50 stars over Personal Capital's 3.00 stars.

-Looking at both robo-advisors, we can also explore their features.
-Both Betterment and Personal Capital offer tax-loss harvesting.
-For running predictions on retirement, clients will want to use a retirement calculator.
+Exploring both robo-advisor feature sets, we can also find differences.
+Betterment alongside Personal Capital offer tax-loss harvesting.
+For running calculations on being ready for retirement, clients will want a retirement calculator.
 Both Betterment and Personal Capital offer an advanced retirement calculator.
-Tracking personal financial goals can also be important.
-Both Betterment and Personal Capital offer goal tracking.
-Finally, the ability to import and aggregate third-party financial accounts for holistic analysis can be particularly useful.
-Both Betterment and Personal Capital offer external accounts analysis.
+Some customers like to monitor their personal financial goals.
+Betterment and Personal Capital both offer goal tracking.
+Finally, an attractive feature includes providing deeper account analysis thanks to the ability to import and aggregate third-party financial accounts.
+Betterment and Personal Capital both offer external accounts analysis.

-Lastly, tech savvy Millennials may find it valuable to have access to customer service through phone, email, and live chat.
-However, not every robo-advisor offers live chat support.
-Betterment offers live chat support while Personal Capital does not.
+Lastly, more web savvy customers may find it valuable to have access to customer service through phone, email, and live chat.
+However, not every robo provides live chat support as an option.
+Betterment has live chat support, Personal Capital doesn't.

 Overall, Betterment takes the upper hand with 5.00 stars over Personal Capital's 4.50 stars.
-And, as far as individual category awards go, Betterment posted awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Personal Capital found itself with none of these.
+And, as far as individual category awards go, Betterment was rated Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Personal Capital was rated none of these.